nihlton/simple-grid/README.md

 # Notes

+Keeping gutters consistent, and only between columns (and not between the columns and the row container) requires the use of negative margins (for now).
+This means your rows will need to be wrapped with padding equal to the column gutter - otherwise, a horizontal scroll bar will appear when the viewport is the same width as the row container.

+gutters are as follows:

+  - **no-gutter**: 0
+  - **small**: .125rem
+  - **medium**: .5rem
+  - **large**: 1.5rem

 ## Break points

 Simpl-grid is opinionated about your break points, which is kind of unavoidable for a CSS only package.